-Currently used cell culture systems are predominantly adherent or operate under suspension-cell-based systems.
-The key difference between these two kinds of cell culture systems is the method of passaging the cells.
-In the case of suspension systems, the cells can be directly diluted into a fresh medium to easily scale up the process.
+Currently used cell culture systems are predominantly adherent or suspension-cell-based systems.
+The key difference between these two kinds of cell culture systems is the way of passaging the cells.
+In case of suspension system, the cells can be directly diluted into a fresh medium to easily scale up the process.
 It can also be as complicated as detaching the adherent cells from a surface and plating them onto a new surface in a fresh medium.
-In this system, the scale-up is limited due to the surface available for cell growth.
+And in this system, the scale-up is limited due to the surface available for the cell growth.